Brad Perez: 2023

 On January 23, 2023, Perez announced in a video skit that he will return to Emerling-Gase Motorsports for the 2023 season, running four races, and may run more if sponsorship can be found.
+Perez would finish 29th after starting 30th.

+While serving as a pit crew member for Emerling-Gase Motorsports during the 2023 Pacific Office Automation 147, Alpha Prime Racing would call on Perez to drive the No. 43 for them in place of their driver Leland Honeyman who had already started the race after he started suffering from food poisoning mid-race, Perez would finish 28th after getting sent into the tire barrier by a punt from Josh Williams in the final turn of the final lap while running fifteenth.
+On July 24, it was announced that Perez would join APR for the race at Road America, driving the No. 44 car.
+He would end up finishing inside the top-twenty in nineteenth.
+In the season finale at Phoenix, he drove the No. 74 for CHK Racing but failed to qualify.

+2024

+On January 8, 2024, Perez announced on SiriusXM NASCAR Radio that he will return to Alpha Prime Racing for the 2024 season, driving the No. 45 car at Circuit of the Americas.
+Additionally, he will serve as a developmental and reserve driver for the team.
+On May 22, it was announced that Pérez would drive the No. 14 car for SS-Green Light Racing at Sonoma Raceway.

 Personal life

 Perez graduated from the Monsignor Edward Pace High School in 2015, in Miami Gardens, Florida.
 He attended Broward College graduating from the class of 2017.

 Perez is a disc jockey in his free time.
-He also occasionally is the merch guy at concerts for metalcore band, I Set My Friends On Fire.
+He also occasionally is the merchandise manager at concerts for metalcore band, I Set My Friends on Fire.
+He is an avid fan of the Miami Dolphins in the NFL.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)